thegenemyers/FASTK/README.md

 The -T option controls the number of threads used for sorting, and the -P option indicates where the temporary files for the sorting should be placed.

-This addition was originally programmed by Nancy Han
+This addition was originally programmed by Nancy Hanson.

 ```
 7. Haplex [-g<int>:<int>] <source>[.ktab]